-Boosting your home’s curb appeal is a must when selling and these are the top 9 that will have the biggest bang for their buck.
+Boosting your home’s curb appeal is a must when selling and these are the top curb appeal ideas that will have the biggest bang for their buck.
 Some are free if you’re up to the task while others are fairly inexpensive.
 While it’s imperative the inside looks like a model the outside needs to be appealing too.
 Otherwise, homebuyers might keep driving.

 Please consider spreading the word and sharing; 9 Budget-Friendly Curb Appeal Ideas for Selling a HomeBoosting a home's curb appeal is a must when selling and it doesn't have to cost a fortune.
-Here are the top 9 budget-friendly curb appeal ideas. #realestate #homeselling
+Here are the best curb appeal ideas. #realestate #homeselling

 About the Author

 Top Wellington Realtor, Michelle Gibson, wrote: “9 Budget-Friendly Curb Appeal Ideas for Selling a Home”

 Michelle has been specializing in residential real estate since 2001 throughout Wellington Florida and the surrounding area.
 Whether you’re looking to buy, sell or rent she will guide you through the entire real estate transaction.
 If you’re ready to put Michelle’s knowledge and expertise to work for you call or e-mail her today.